-The third in my (very slow) series of being a disciple as a parent (see the first and second posts) deals with ‘meeting together’.
-In the 1970s, this was called ‘fellowship’ – but I’m told by Al not to use that word if I want this blog to remain credible.
-And if it’s him telling me that – him who listens to Elkie Brooks and knows more sports statistics from the 1980s than now – then I’d better listen.
+In the 1970s, this was called ‘fellowship’ – but I’m told by Desert Dad not to use that word if I want this blog to remain credible.
+(And if it’s him telling me that – him who listens to Elkie Brooks and knows more sports statistics from the 1980s than now – then I’d better listen.)

 “And let us consider how we may spur one another on toward love and good deeds, not giving up meeting together, as some are in the habit of doing, but encouraging one another—and all the more as you see the Day approaching.”
 Hebrews 10:24-25